 OVW is a component of the United States Department of Justice (DOJ).
 Created in 1995, OVW administers grant programs authorized by the Violence Against Women Act (VAWA) and subsequent legislation and provides national leadership on issues of domestic violence, dating violence, sexual assault, and stalking.
 OVW grants support coordinated community responses to hold offenders accountable and serve victims.

 Statutory Authority

-34 U.S.C. § 20121
+34 U.S.C. § 20124

-About the OVW LAV Grant Program
+About this OVW Program